Skip to content

 First, open the Microsoft Edge browser.

-Another way to open the InPrivate browsing window is to select and hold (right-click) the Microsoft Edge logo in the taskbar and choose “New InPrivate window.”
+Another way to open an InPrivate window is by right-clicking the Microsoft Edge logo on your taskbar and selecting “New InPrivate window.”

 Open InPrivate browsing windows with Edge

-Alternatively, click the Start menu and select “All apps” button.
-On the All apps list, right-click on the Microsoft Edge icon and then “New InPrivate window.”
+Alternatively, click the Start menu, then select “All apps.”
+On that list, right-click the Microsoft Edge icon and choose “New InPrivate window.”

 Open InPrivate browsing windows with Edge app list